 - Articulation Tables

 - Campus Resources

 - Student Opportunities & Awards

-- Joan Gross, professor of Anthropology, was presented the C. Warren Hovland Service Award, which recognizes outstanding recent and accumulated service to the College, University, and community.
-Gross was recognized for her promotion of international education, her community service and her dedication to serving as a language volunteer.
-The C. Warren Hovland Service Award honors C. Warren Hovland, College faculty member from 1949 to 1986, for his many contributions to the growth and vitality of the College of Liberal Arts and carries an award of $500.
+• Janet Lee, professor of women studies, was presented the C. Warren Hovland Service Award, which recognizes outstanding recent and accumulated service to the College, University, and community.
+Lee was recognized for helping to build the Women Studies program in its early years, and for her leadership as the program melded into the School of Language, Culture, and Society.
+The C. Warren Hovland Service Award honors C. Warren Hovland, faculty member from 1949 to 1986, for his many contributions to the growth and vitality of the College of Liberal Arts.

-- Shirley Dodsworth, assistant to the chair of Psychology, received the Carolyn Maresh Professional Staff Award, which recognizes outstanding job performance and dedication to the College.
-Dodsworth was recognized for her work in reorganizing and restructuring her office to make it more efficient and to better serve students and faculty.
-The award honors Carolyn Maresh, longtime assistant to the Dean of CLA for Business Affairs and carries an award of $500.
+• Nathan Walters, who works in student services for the college, received the Carolyn Maresh Professional Staff Award, which recognizes outstanding job performance and dedication to the College.
+Walters was recognized for learning and implementing the new MyDegrees program as well as his service as a graduation clerk.
+The award honors Carolyn Maresh, longtime assistant to the Dean of CLA for Business Affairs.

 About the OSU College of Liberal Arts: The College of Liberal Arts includes the fine and performing arts, humanities and social sciences, making it one of the largest and most diverse colleges at OSU.
 The college's research and instructional faculty members contribute to the education of all university students and provide national and international leadership, creativity and scholarship in their academic disciplines.